Garden Club

 What happens in our Garden Club?

-Backyard farming, meet intensive therapy!
+Backyard farming, meet social skills group!

 Planting, taking care of seedlings, harvesting, processing?
 Check.